icgc-dcc/dcc-docs/docs/pcawg/data.md

 all PCAWG data objects.
 Results are listed in a table with File ID, Donor ID, Repository etc important information.
 You can add more filters as needed, for examples, adding *RNA-Seq* in *Experimental Strategy*, will further narrow down the resulting data objects to *PCAWG RNA-Seq*.
-[Here](https://icgc.org/ZEd) is the new query likes like.
+[Here](https://icgc.org/ZEd) is the new, resulting query.
 If you prefer to download data from certain repositories, you can select the desired repositories as needed.

-Once satisfied with resulting objects you'd like to download, click on the *Download Files* button which will bring up a dialog window displaying summary of file counts and total size broken down by repository.
+After identifying files of interest, click on the *Download Files* button which will bring up a dialog window displaying a summary of file counts and total size broken down by repository.
 As many files are distributed in multiple locations, you may want to prioritize on certain repositories.
-You may enable *Remove duplicate files* as well, it will remove files in a repository that already presented in a previous one.
-Finally, you can click on *Download Manifest* which will download a tarball with manifest files each for a chosen repository.
-Manifest file format differs from one repository to the other.
+You may enable *Remove duplicate files* as well, it will remove files that exist in a repository that was already presented.
+Finally, you can click on *Download Manifest* which will download a tarball of manifest files, one for each chosen repository.

 ![](images/manifest-download.png)

-Manifest file can be used with corresponding client tool to actually download the data.
+Manifest file format differs from one repository to the other, and thus each manifest must be used with the corresponding client tool to actually download the data.
 The following section will cover how to perform data download from different repositories using manifest files.